jyyulab/MICA/README.md

 ## Examples
-#### Running MICA MDS version
+#### Running MICA auto mode
-`mica mds -i /research/projects/yu3grp/scRNASeq/yu3grp/LiangDing/MICA/datasets/GoldernStd/Yan/Yan_MICA_input.txt -o /research/projects/yu3grp/scRNASeq/yu3grp/LiangDing/MICA/outputs/GoldernStd/Yan/mds_1_2 -pn Yan -nc 8 -dk 12 13 14 15 16 17 18 19`
+MICA auto mode reduces the dimensionality using either the multidimensional scaling method (<= 3,000 cells) or the graph embedding method (> 3,000 cells), where the number of cells cutoff was chosen based on performance evaluation of datasets of various sizes.
+`mica -i ./test_data/inputs/10x/PBMC/3k/pre-processed/pbmc3k_preprocessed.h5ad -o ./test_data/outputs`

-#### Running MICA GE version
+#### Running MICA GE mode
+MICA GE mode reduces the dimensionality using the graph embedding method.
+It sweeps a range of resolutions of Louvain clustering algorithm. ```-ar``` parameter sets the upper bound of the range.
-`mica ge -i ./test_data/inputs/10x/PBMC/3k/pre-processed/pbmc3k_preprocessed.h5ad -o ./test_data/outputs/cwl_lsf
+`mica ge -i ./test_data/inputs/10x/PBMC/3k/pre-processed/pbmc3k_preprocessed.h5ad -o ./test_data/outputs
 -ar 10.0`

+#### Running MICA MDS mode
+MICA MDS mode reduces the dimensionality using the multidimensional scaling method. ```-pn``` parameter sets the project name; ```-nc``` specifies the numbers of clusters (k in k-mean clustering algorithm); ```-dk``` is the the numbers of dimensions used in performing k-mean clusterings in the dimension reduced matrix.
+`mica mds -i ./test_data/inputs/10x/PBMC/3k/pre-processed/pbmc3k_preprocessed.h5ad -o ./test_data/outputs -pn Yan -nc 8 9 10 -dk 12 13 14 15 16 17 18 19`

 ## Reference
 To be added